-We focus on Neuroeconomics a.k.a.
-Decision Neuroscience, a nascent area that is at the intersection between neuroscience and social science disciplines.
-The broad goal of our research is to understand the cognitive and neurobiological foundation of social decision-making at the mechanistic level.
-Our work uses neuroscience techniques and models of economic choice to identify neural substrates of complex social behavior, in healthy and clinical populations, in adults and in children, in healthy and clinical populations.
+We focus on Decision Neuroscience (a.k.a. neuroeconomics), a nascent area that is at the intersection between neuroscience and social science disciplines.
+The broad goal of our research is to understand how the brain makes decisions, particularly complex, goal-directed decisions in social contexts.
+Our work uses neuroscience techniques and models of behavior to understand human motives, inferences, and strategies, in adults and in children, in healthy and clinical populations.
 Read more...